marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/DNSDHCP.md

 **Dynamic Host Configuration Protocol (DHCP):**
 ---

-DHCP stands for Dynamic Host Configuration Protocol and is used to dynamically alloacte IP addresses to clients in a network.
+DHCP stands for Dynamic Host Configuration Protocol and is used to dynamically allocate IP addresses to clients in a network.

 The way it works:
 - A new client connects to a network